How Much Protein Do You Actually Need?

 Now that we covered the basics, let’s dive into where we get it and how much we need.

-So, the first key takeaway is that EVERYONE needs an adequate amount of protein.
-Women, men, children, runners, bodybuilders, office workers, retirees — everyone.
-We all need to get adequate protein in our diet.
-Fun fact, the older we get, the more we need because our bodies aren’t as efficient and breaking protein down in our digestive tracts.
+So, the first key takeaway is that everyone needs an adequate amount of protein.
+Women, men, children, runners, bodybuilders, office workers, retirees—everyone.
+Here’s a fun fact: the older we get, the more we need because our enzymes in our digestive tract (see above) aren’t as efficient and breaking down protein into amino acids that our body can use.

-However, sometimes the pendulum can swing too far, and some people think that you can have as much protein as you want and more is better.
-Right?!
+However, sometimes the pendulum can swing too far, and some people think that everything needs to have protein, and more is better.
+Right?
 Wrong.
-Protein is the angel of macronutrients, but if we don’t have enough carbs, we will begin to turn amino acids into glucose, thus breaking down muscle mass to survive and fuel our body and brain.
+Protein is the angel of macronutrients, and we have never demonized it, unlike carbs and fats.
+Here’s the kicker, if we don’t have enough carbs, our body will turn amino acids into glucose, thus breaking down muscle mass to harvest these essential amino acids to fuel all of the essential processes mentioned above.
 Just as if we don’t get enough fat, we are more likely to be deficient in essential nutrients (vitamins A, D, E, and K), have skin and cellular issues, and cognitive decline.
-Every macronutrient is essential, which is why we do not believe in eliminating or restricting any of them.
+It’s important to remember that every macronutrient is essential, which is why we do not believe in eliminating or restricting any of them.

 Individuals who routinely exercise or strength train (3-5+ days per week) need closer to 1.0-1.5 grams per kilogram of body weight or 0.45-0.7 grams per pound of body weight.
 Endurance athletes require more because of their high training loads.
 The upper end (1.5-2.0 g/kg) is generally needed only for high-performing athletes and those who are injured.
-In order to figure out how much protein you need, we don’t suggest weighing yourself because, well… it can put a lot of people in a bad head space.
+In order to figure out how much protein you need, we don’t suggest weighing yourself because, well… it can put a lot of people in a bad headspace.
 That’s another story to unpack later.
-Instead of hopping on a scale, base it off a weight that you last remember.
+Instead of hopping on a scale, base it on the weight that you last remember.
 We want a general ballpark.
 Any minor inaccuracies will be negligible.

 Meet Jackie: Jackie is an active 170-pound female and requires about 77-115 grams of protein per day (based on 1-1.5 grams per kilogram).